Canada–China relations: Trade

 Canada had a major trade imbalance with China (nearly CA$36 billion in 2017), leading Trudeau to strive to increase exports, primarily agricultural products.
 On 15 October 2018, he stated: "Obviously, China is the world's second-largest economy and growing, and will remain an important place to do business and to look for opportunity ...
 We will continue to look (at increasing trade), but we will continue to do it in the way Canada always has, mindful of the challenges, both of scale and of different approaches to business, in a way that is thoughtful about drawing benefit and protections for Canada."
 About a month later, Chinese premier Li Keqiang called for more trade with Canada and hinted that China was open to discussing the free-trade agreement that Canada had suggested.

 The negotiations were continuing, although the relationship between Canada and China was somewhat strained because of concerns about the latter's record on human rights and various trade issues.
 This was exacerbated in December 2018 by Canada's arrest of Huawei Technologies' Chief Financial Officer, Meng Wanzhou, based on a warrant issued by a court in New York state and the subsequent detention of two Canadians living in China.
 The effect on trade between China and Canada was not yet apparent as of mid December, but some effect was likely, based on China's warning of "grave consequences" if Meng was not released.
 By 18 December, the free-trade discussions between the countries had been halted, however.

 The political tensions were unlikely to lead to a major, long-term disruption of trade between the two countries, according to Fraser Johnson, a professor at the Western University's Ivey School of Business.
 He stated, "I really can't imagine it happening.
 There's just too much at stake.
 I don't think either country wants to damage (the relationship)."

+China's Foreign Minister Wang Yi urged Canada to normalize relations and build a strategic partnership during talks with Canadian Foreign Minister Mélanie Joly.
+Relations have been strained since 2018 due to the arrest of Huawei CFO Meng Wanzhou and China's subsequent detention of two Canadians.
+Joly expressed Canada's commitment to the one-China policy and willingness to enhance cooperation in various sectors.

+China's importation of Canadian oil increased following the completion of the TMX Trans-Mountain Pipeline expansion in May 2024, and increased further after China decreased oil imports from the United States following the 2025 tariffs imposed by Donald Trump.

+Cultural relations

+Sports

+China has sought to learn from Canada's experience in ice hockey to become better in the Olympics, and has recruited Canadian players for its own teams.